History of Frisbee and Disc Sports in Canada

 Chris Lowcock served as President of the Toronto Ultimate Club until 1991.

-In 1979, Ken Westerfield with the help of Irwin Toy’s Bob Blakely (CFA), Chris Lowcock, and the first four teams, started the Toronto Ultimate League /Club.
-Westerfield began weekly ultimate pickup games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach, and Jim Lim.
-Ken, using his tournament registration contact list, sent league invitations to form teams representing Wards Island, West Toronto, North Toronto, and his team the Beaches to join the Toronto Ultimate League.
-These were the first four teams with each team taking turns hosting Wednesday weekly league game nights at their home locations.
+In 1979, Ken Westerfield, Bob Blakely (Irwin Toy), Chris Lowcock, and the first four teams founded the Toronto Ultimate League/Club.
+Ken began organizing weekly ultimate pickup games on Kew Beach, with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach, and Jim Lim.
+Ken utilized his tournament registration contact list by sending league invitations to form teams representing Wards Island, West Toronto, North Toronto, and his Beaches team to join the Toronto Ultimate League/Club.
+These were the first four teams, with teams taking turns hosting weekly league game nights at their respective home locations.

-The league starting night was at Kew Beach.
-Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team and their league standings through the playing season.
+The league’s opening night took place at Kew Beach.
+Westerfield would use Bob Blakely’s office copy machine and the mailing facility at Irwin Toy to produce a weekly newsletter.
+This newsletter highlighted the games, scores for each team, and league standings throughout the playing season.
 Chris Lowcock took on management and scheduling responsibilities.
 Ken and Chris developed the Toronto Ultimate League/Club as it grew substantially.
-In 1987, Ken Westerfield retired from his 25-year career in disc sports, and Chris Lowcock continued on as TUC President until 1991.
+In 1987, Ken Westerfield retired from his 25-year career in disc sports, and Chris Lowcock continued as TUC President until 1991.

 See more on ultimate in Canada…